Counterfactual Inference for Consumer Choice Across Many Product Categories: The Model

 \subsubsection{Estimation with Variational Bayes and Stochastic Gradient Descent}

+To estimate the Nested Factorization model, we build on the approach described in \citet{Ruiz2020} and \citet{Athey2018} to fit a hierarchical Bayesian model to the structure described in Section~\ref{sec:NF}.
+We fit this model as a two step process using the same variational inference code for each step.

+In the first step, we estimate the posterior distribution for the latent parameters $\ell_p = \{\theta_i,\beta_j,\rho_j,\sigma_i,\gamma_i,\lambda_j\}$ that govern each customers conditional purchase probabilities for the products within each product category.
+Conditional on purchasing something from a product category, the model predicts the choice probabilities for each product within the category.
+In each shopping trip, only the categories that a user makes a purchase from are included in the likelihood.
+We denote the product purchase outcomes $\vect{y} = \{y_{ijt}\}$ and the observed data $\vect{X}$ which includes user characteristics, item characteristics, prices, availability, and user shopping dates.
+We would like to learn the posterior distribution of the latent parameters $\ell$ across all of the customers, products, and time periods.

-To estimate the Nested Factorization model, we build on the approach described in \citet{Ruiz2017} and \citet{Athey2018} to fit a hierarchical Bayesian model to the structure described in Section~\ref{sec:NF}.
-As is common in many Bayesian models, the exact posterior distribution over the latent variables does not have a closed-form solution.
-We instead approximate the posterior distribution using variational inference, which is typically substantially faster to compute on large scale Bayesian problems than classical methods such as Markov Monte Carlo sampling \citep{Blei2017}.
-In variational inference, we posit a parameterized family of distributions $q\left( \cdot | \eta \right)$ over the latent variables of the model $l$ and then use stochastic optimization to find a value of $\eta$ such that $q\left( \cdot | \eta \right)$ is ``close'' to the true posterior as measured by the Kullback-Leibler divergence.
-See \citet{Blei2017,Ruiz2017,Athey2018} for a more detailed explanation.
+As is common in many Bayesian models, the exact posterior distribution over the latent variables is computationally intractable.
+We instead approximate the posterior distribution using variational inference, which is typically faster on large scale Bayesian problems than classical methods such as Markov Monte Carlo sampling \citep{Blei2017}.
+In variational inference, we select a flexible parameterized family of distributions $q\left( \ell ; \nu \right)$ over the latent variables of the model $\ell$ and then find the value of $\nu$ that makes $q\left( \ell ; \nu \right)$ ``close'' to the exact posterior in terms of Kullback-Leibler divergence.\footnote{KL divergence is similar to a distance function in that it is non-negative and $KL(P \mid\mid Q)=0$ iff $P=Q$ almost everywhere.
+It is not a true distance function, however, because it is not symmetric $KL(Q \mid\mid P) \neq KL(P \mid\mid Q)$ and does not satisfy the triangle inequality.} In our application, we use a common approach of selecting a mean-field family for the variational distribution, in which the latent variables are mutually independent and each is distributed according to a normal distribution with its own variational parameters for mean and variance.
+Minimizing the KL divergence over that possible values of the variational parameters $\nu$ is equivalent to maximizing what is called the evidence lower bound (ELBO):